SAP/ui5-webcomponents/docs/4-development/11-deep-dive-and-best-practices.md

 #### Best practices for using properties

-The best practice is to **never** change public properties from within the component (they are owned by the application) unless the property changes due to user interaction (f.e. the user typed in an input - so you change the `value` property; or the user clicked a checkbox - and you flip the `checked` property).
-It is also a best practice to always **fire an event** if you change a public property due to user interaction, to let the application know and synchronize its own state.
+- **avoid directly modifying public properties** from within a component, as these properties are typically controlled by the parent application.
+The only exception to this rule is when the property change results directly from user interaction (e.g., updating a value after a user types in an input field, or toggling a checked property after a user clicks a checkbox).
+Additionally, whenever you modify a public property due to user interaction, it's important to **fire an event** to notify the parent application.
+This ensures that the application can synchronize its state accordingly..

-As for private properties, the best practice is to **only** change them internally and never let the application know about their existence.
+- As for private properties, the best practice is to **only** change them internally and never let the application know about their existence.

+- Using attribute selectors isntead of setting and using CSS classes on your component.
 Both public and private properties are great ways to create CSS selectors for your component with the `:host()` selector.
-The `:host()` selector targets the custom element itself, and can be combined with other selectors:
+The `:host()` selector targets the custom element itself, and can be combined with other selectors.

+For example, using the `size` property (respectively the attribute with the same name) to change component's dimensions for certain values - `size="XS"`:

 ```css
 :host {